OBDb/SAEJ1979/README.md

 Each Command represents a complete OBD-II message that can be sent to the vehicle and includes:

 - **PID Code**: The specific Parameter ID being requested
-- **Header (HDR)**: The command's 11-bit identifier for CAN communication
 - **Frequency**: How often the command can be safely sent to the vehicle
 - **Signals**: The data points that the vehicle returns in response to this command

 When a Command is sent to the vehicle, it responds with one or more **Signals**.
 While PIDs are often thought of as representing specific data points, it's more accurate to think of them as requests that can return multiple pieces of information (Signals).

 For example, a single PID command might return multiple Signals such as:

 - Engine RPM
 - Throttle position
 - Engine load